6 Healthcare Marketing Examples & Case Studies

 Youtube is the second largest search engine behind Google and can be much easier to rank for highly competitive keywords over Google search.

-Above is a client that we got set up on Youtube to promote a new laser machine for skin resurfacing that they had purchased.
+Above is a video healthcare marketing example of a client that we got set up on Youtube to promote a new laser machine for skin resurfacing that they had purchased.

-Next, invest in getting a high-quality intro and extro animated graphic that you can reuse on all your videos.
+Invest in getting a high-quality intro and outro animated graphic that you can reuse on all your videos.

 Once you have your video templates and have a content calendar created go about producing 3-5 videos per month including your providers and demos.